CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Space--time finite element discretization with CutFEM

 for the Gauss--Radau quadrature nodes $\{t^{\text{GR}}_{n,\mu}\}_{\mu=0}^k$ of the subinterval $I_n$.
-Expanding the discrete solution $(\vec{v}_{\tau}{}_|{}_{I_n}, p_{\tau}{}_|{}_{I_n}) \in (\mathbb P_k (I_n;{V}))^2 \times \mathbb P_k (I_n;Q)$ on $I_n$ in terms of the basis functions yields
+Expanding the discrete solution $(\vec{v}_{\tau}{}_|{}_{I_n}, p_{\tau}{}_|{}_{I_n}) \in \mathbb P_k (I_n;\vec {V_h}) \times \mathbb P_k (I_n;Q_h)$ on $I_n$ in terms of the basis functions yields

 for $t\in I_n$ and with coefficient functions $\vec{v}_{n,l} \in \vec V_{h}$ and $p_{n,l} \in Q_{h}$.
-Appreciable advantage of the usage of the Gauss--Radau quadrature points for the construction of the temporal basis is that the quantity $\vec{v}_{\tau,h|I_{n-1}}(\vec{x}, t_{n-1}^-)$ in Eq.~\eqref{Prob_FullyDisc_1}, that arises from the discontinuous Galerkin discretization in time, amounts to a degree of freedom with respect to the time discretization and is thus available without further computational costs.
+Appreciable advantage of the usage of the Gauss--Radau quadrature points for the construction of the temporal basis is that the quantity $\vec{v}_{\tau,h|I_{n-1}}(\vec{x}, t_{n-1}^-)$ in \eqref{Prob_FullyDisc_1}, that is due to the discontinuous Galerkin scheme, is a degree of freedom of the time discretization and, thus, is available without further computational costs.

 Then, Problem~\ref{Prob_FullyDisc} can be recovered in the following form.